Best high interest rate savings accounts in Australia

 Junior savings accounts

-This type of savings account is designed specifically for young savers (e.g. those under 18) in order to help them save money.
-Some of these accounts require a parent or guardian to open the account on the minor’s behalf and be listed as a signatory.
+This type of account is designed specifically for young people (e.g. those under 18) in order to help them save money.
+Some of these accounts require a parent or guardian to open them on the minor’s behalf and be listed as a signatory.

 First home buyer savings accounts